 With normal foreign currency, the idea behind it makes sense and is somewhat easy to track.
 But the practice of it is difficult due to all the hoops brokers make you jump through.
 Cryptocurrency is far harder to track, but there are far fewer hoops to jump through to do it because it is more secure.

 So, Coinbase lets you trade and invest in cryptocurrency.
 What else does it do?

 The best feature of Coinbase is its app and interface.
-Every platform has a trading app for crypto, and every one of those apps has an interface, but not all of them are created equal.
+All cryptocurrency trading apps have an interface for crypto trading, but not all are created equal.
 In the case of Coinbase, its interface makes navigating the hundreds of cryptocurrencies surprisingly easy.

 On top of that, it also has currency tracking so that you can get alerts when certain currencies increase, decrease, or reach certain thresholds of value.
 And finally, it has an excellent knowledge base — so users don't need to be advanced crypto traders.

 The real issue with Coinbase is that for all it does to allow you to trade and invest in crypto, what you will find is that many more obscure currencies will have to be traded for “translator” currencies first.

 This means that while every currency is one step away from being tradable for every other currency, it still will have to go through that step.
 A translator currency is a currency that all currencies can be measured against.
 For example, consider Bitcoin and Dogecoin.